-JERUSALEM/WINNIPEG, Manitoba (Reuters) - Potash Corp (POT.TO: Quote), the world’s No. 1 fertilizer producer, is ramping up efforts to buy Israel Chemicals Ltd so it can shore up its leverage with China and India, top consuming countries that are expected to drive much of the industry’s growth.
+JERUSALEM/WINNIPEG, Manitoba (Reuters) - Potash Corp POT.TO, the world’s No. 1 fertilizer producer, is ramping up efforts to buy Israel Chemicals Ltd so it can shore up its leverage with China and India, top consuming countries that are expected to drive much of the industry’s growth.

 Potash Corp confirmed on Wednesday it has been in talks with Israeli officials on acquiring ICL.
 To get a deal done it would need approvals from Israel’s Government Companies Authority, the prime minister and the Antitrust Authority to increase its 13.84 percent stake in ICL.
 If it does win approval in Israel, it would still likely need further antitrust approvals from a range of global regulators.

 “This deal cannot be ruled out.
 However it is unlikely to happen in the near term,” said Virginie Boucher-Ferte, an analyst at Deutsche Bank, in a note to clients.